Stive Vermaut: Cycling career

 With heart problems early in the 2002 season, he was forced to stop cycling.
 Medical examinations revealed that he suffered from tachyarrhythmia and the right part of his heart was overdeveloped.
 The team's doctor declared him unfit to ride.
 In July, Vermaut received word from another doctor that he was fit to ride again.
 He joined Palmans–Collstrop for the remainder of the season, but ended his career at the end, as new problems were arising.

 Death

 In June 2004, Vermaut was transported unconscious to Roeselare Hospital following a heart attack.
 He died there a few days later of a brain haemorrhage.

+The Omloop van de Westhoek was renamed Omloop van de Westhoek-Memorial Stive Vermaut later that year.